PinewoodPip/epip/docs/Documentation/Utilities/Mod.md

 ---@return integer?, integer?, integer?, integer? --Major, minor, revision, build version.
 Fails if the mod is not loaded. function Mod.GetStoryVersion(guid)

+---Returns the context the caller script is running in.
+---@return "Client"|"Server"
+function Mod.GetCurrentContext()

 ```
 </doc>